Snowshoeing

 - Route: Start at the Lake Agnes/Mirror Lake trailhead.
 After about 200m, veer right following the signs for Laggan's Loop.

-- Recommended Direction: Counter-Clockwise.
-Complete the steady climb through thick forest first, then enjoy "peek-a-boo" views of the Chateau and Victoria Glacier on the way back.
+- Common Direction: Counter-clockwise puts the steady climb through thick forest first, then gives "peek-a-boo" views of the Chateau and Victoria Glacier on the way back.

 Gear Guide